mvolkmann/blog/src/swift.md

 - enter a name for the playground
 - select the directory where it will be saved
 - enter code in the provided text editor
-- to run all of the code, click the square at the top of the console area
+- to run all of the code,
+  click the blue triangle in the gutter after the last line, press cmd-shift-return, or select Editor ...
+Run Playground
 - to run only the code up to and including a specific line, hover over the line and click the play button that appears
 - `print` output appears in the console area at the bottom

+Xcode is slow at evaluating a playground.
+It can take several seconds after saving a change for it to identify syntax errors.
+It can also take several seconds to run the code.

 To developing an app: